Electro98/rust_chess_core/ReadMe.md

 # Silly Chess Engine

-That's just chess engine for my "Dark Chess" game as my student diploma project.
+That's just chess engine for my "Dark Chess" mobile game that started as my student diploma project.

-It may be silly or/and goofy, but tremendous amount of work and passion were put into it!
+It's still under construction, but the end of planned functionality is quite near.

 ## Current state of project

 It's under non-active development in my free time.
-Most features are finished but some of them cut because of rework and will be rewritten!
+Some of the features are finished but some of them cut because of rework and will be rewritten!
 This's unfortunately takes time as well.

-But I still happy that now it's bugs free (at least from chess standpoint) and kinda playable!
+But I'm quite happy that now it's bugs free (at least from chess standpoint) and kinda playable!
+Still a long way to go to be polished and done! (^_^)

 ## Usage